iamsuteerth/NodeJS-Guide/00_HTML_Status_Codes.md

 `201` | **Created** | This indicates that the request has been fulfilled and has resulted in one or more new resources being created.
 `202` | **Accepted** | This indicates that the request has been accepted for processing, but the processing has not been completed.
 `203` | Non-Authoritative Information | This indicates that the request was successful but the enclosed payload has been modified from that of the origin server's 200 (OK) response by a transforming proxy.
-`204` | No Content | This indicates that the server has successfully fulfilled the request and that there is no additional content to send in the response payload body."
+`204` | No Content | This indicates that the server has successfully fulfilled the request and that there is no additional content to send in the response payload body.
 `205` | Reset Content | This indicates that the server has fulfilled the request and desires that the user agent reset the "document view", which caused the request to be sent, to its original state as received from the origin server.
 `206` | Partial Content | This indicates that the server is successfully fulfilling a range request for the target resource by transferring one or more parts of the selected representation that correspond to the satisfiable ranges found in the requests's Range header field.